 Children with dyslexia often have a specific difficulty with oral rhyming.
 Most identifiable at a young age, they have difficulty responding to questions such as, “What rhymes with cat?”
 Additionally, they can’t recognize rhyming patterns like cat, mat, hat.
 Sounding out simple words may be very difficult for them.
 Their difficulty mapping sounds to letters makes speech a laborious process for dyslexic children.

 Early signs of dyslexia may make it difficult to determine until more reading demands are placed on children.
 As children move through the school system, additional red flags may appear.
 They may avoid or dislike reading, fall behind peers, or show an inconsistent learning pattern in reading.
+Attention difficulties and executive functioning issues may further complicate the problem.
+Children and teens with dyslexia typically have problems with reading comprehension and writing due to increasing language demands that require a high level of coordinated skills regulated by the executive functions of the brain.
+In particular, writing requires a tremendous amount of executive functioning that regulates all those language, phonetic, spelling, and planning skills required to get your thoughts down on the page.

 If your child is trailing behind their peers in reading, something is wrong.
 However, finding the answer is more difficult.
 Children can fall behind grade level without proper instruction.
 However, they can also have a physical problem such as issues with sight or oral low tone.
 In some cases, a child may not be developmentally ready to read.
 If your child only progresses with extra help and the moment it is removed, they backslide, then a problem exists.
 Your child could be dyslexic.
 Only a thorough evaluation can answer why they are having a reading problem.